anchalwalia/BookStore/AnchalsBookStore/README.txt

 2:13am : Forget to replace the given site.css file so replaced that file with the file given in blackboard.
 2:20am : Added the additional stylesheets and scripts given in CSS_JS.txt file in blackboard in _Layout.cshtml file.
 2:23am : Added the dropdown navbar code from the theme selected from the Bootswatch.com in _Layout.cshtml.
+2:35am : Added the dropdown in _Layout.cshtml but after running on browser it just display the text content Management
+         but dropdown is not working so i found that the version given in bootstrap.css is 5.2 and we have to use 4.3 or 4.6 so again downloaded the file in 4.6 version and repeat the step and now it works.